Mark Kennedy (politician)

 Mark Raymond Kennedy (born April 11, 1957) is an American businessman, politician, and university administrator.
-Following a career as a business executive, he was a Republican member of the United States House of Representatives from Minnesota from 2001 to 2007.
-Kennedy did not seek reelection in 2006, instead running in the 2006 election for U.S. Senate.
-He lost to Democratic–Farmer–Labor nominee Amy Klobuchar.
+Following a career as a business executive, he served as a Republican member of the United States House of Representatives from Minnesota from 2001 to 2007.
+Kennedy did not seek reelection in 2006, instead running in the 2006 election for U.S. Senate, which he lost to Democratic–Farmer–Labor nominee Amy Klobuchar.

-Afterward, he became director of the George Washington University Graduate School of Political Management in 2012, until serving as the 12th president of the University of North Dakota from 2016 to 2019, and then becoming the 23rd president of the University of Colorado (CU) system, in office from 2019 to 2021.
+Afterward, he joined George Washington University and became director of The Graduate School of Political Management in 2012.
+He later became 12th president of the University of North Dakota, serving from 2016 to 2019 before becoming the 23rd president of the University of Colorado (CU) system, in office from 2019 to 2021.

-Kennedy now serves as Director of the Wilson Center’s Wahba Institute for Strategic Competition.
+In 2023, Kennedy began serving as Director of the Wilson Center's Wahba Institute for Strategic Competition, but has since left that position.

 Early life and business career

 Kennedy graduated from Pequot Lakes High School in 1975 and St. John's University in 1979.
 He began his career as a certified public accountant and went on to receive his M.B.A. with distinction from the University of Michigan's Ross School of Business in 1983.

 Kennedy's business career included working for the Pillsbury Company, assisting with its acquisition of Häagen-Dazs and arranging for financing to support its international expansion.
 As a senior executive at Federated Department Stores, he helped the company position itself for growth to become, as Macy's, the world's leading department store.
 He was profiled in May 1992's Institutional Investor Magazine, which featured him as one of "America's top CFOs".
 At ShopKo Stores, he was responsible for merchandising, marketing and store management.